Fédération Internationale de l'Automobile: FIA World Championships

-In the 1973 season, the FIA organised the first World Rally Championship beginning with the 42nd Rally of Monte-Carlo to replace the International Championship for Manufacturers.Initially the championship was solely for manufacturers.
+In the 1973 season, the FIA organised the first World Rally Championship beginning with the 42nd Rally of Monte-Carlo to replace the International Championship for Manufacturers.
+Initially the championship was solely for manufacturers.
 In the 1977 and 1978 seasons, an FIA Cup for Drivers was included before a Driver's Championship title was introduced in the 1979 season.

 In the 1987 season, the FIA sanctioned the World Touring Car Championship.
 Initially a one-off series for touring car racing, the title was revived in the 2005 season and discontinued at the end of the 2017 season.

 In the 2010 season, the SRO Group introduced the FIA GT1 World Championship, which was a championship consisting of one-hour sprint races for GT cars.
 This world championship ended in the 2012 season.
 After a switch to GT3 cars in 2012 the series became known as the FIA GT Series in the 2013 season.

-After the Automobile Club de l'Ouest (ACO) successfully organised the Intercontinental Le Mans Cup (ILMC) in the 2010 and 2011 seasons, the FIA and ACO organised together the rebirth of the defunct World Sportscar Championship (which was cancelled after the 1992 season) for both sports prototypes and GT cars from the 2012 season onward, now officially known as the FIA World Endurance Championship (WEC).

 Starting in 2022 season, the FIA and FIM jointly sanctioned the World Rally-Raid Championship.
 With the Amaury Sport Organization (ASO) acting as promotor and organiser; the separate cross-country rallying series sanctioned by the FIA and FIM were dissolved and merged into the new World Championship.

 Key: Constructor/manufacturer = The person or corporate entity that owns the intellectual rights to the chassis and the engine of the car that a team/entrant enters into a competition.; Team/entrant = The person or corporate entity that registers a car and driver for a competition, and is then responsible for preparing and maintaining that car for the duration of the competition.